 Unlike the United States, which generally allows employers to terminate employees without cause, Korea is not an “at-will” employment jurisdiction.
 Korea’s LSA requires employers with five or more employees to establish a just cause when terminating employment.
-Further, companies are required to pay statutory severance to terminated employees.
+Further, companies are required to pay statutory severance after they fire Korean employees.

 When the employer has an urgent managerial necessity to terminate an employee, the Korean Supreme Court has ruled that this test requires an employer to have extreme difficulty maintaining operations in the absence of a termination.
 Companies must also prove that it exhausted all other remedies including offering voluntary retirement – before the termination will be considered fair and reasonable by the courts.